legoisland21/miniasm-g/README.md

 When compiling for Linux and using audio you need to download `libsdl2-dev` and `libsdl2-mixer-dev` (apt based) / `sdl2` and `sdl2_mixer` (pacman based) and add `-lSDL2 -lSDL2_mixer -pthread` (SDL2 cause native is too hard)
 When compiling for Windows and using audio you need to link `-lwinmm` (MCI)

-When compiling for Windows and using getInput you need to link `-luser32`

 Warning: If you use a slower compiler on Windows (MINGW64/TDM-GCC) it will run slower then the set FPS (use a compiler like LLVM/Clang or MSVC)
 Warning 2: To enable ANSI (used for graphics) for older terminals (Windows Console Host, etc...) on Windows you need to add `enableANSI()` to enable ANSI, if the program is linux-only there is no need to add it
 Warning 3: Cause Linux is a piece of shit Linux users will be limited to 1 key at a time when using `getInput` / `getInputNs` while Windows gets multi-key support (ncurses breaks everything and SDL2 is shit)